ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 ## Ordering a contract term bare metal server
 {: #provision-contract-term-bm}

-To order a bare metal server with a 1 or 3-year contract, click one of the following links to order a contract term bare metal server and lock-in your lower price.
+To order a bare metal server with a 1 or 3-year contract, click one of the following links to lock-in your lower price.
 For more information about ordering a bare metal server, see [Building a custom Bare Metal Server](/docs/bare-metal?topic=bare-metal-ordering-baremetal-server).

 * [1-year term](https://cloud.ibm.com/gen1/infrastructure/provision/bm?type=oneYearTerm){:external}
 * [3-year term](https://cloud.ibm.com/gen1/infrastructure/provision/bm?type=threeYearTerm){:external}